alanszlosek/tiny-helpers/readme.markdown

 	$path = '/category/123';
 	// dispatch() returns whatever your controller method returns echo $routes->dispatch($path);
+    // OrderController will be instantiated, and it's byId() method will be called
+    // with an object that looks like this: {module:'category',id:123}

 See the unit tests for a more complex example.